-The 11th edition of the International Workshop on HIV & Pediatrics will take place on 19-20 July 2019 in Mexico City, Mexico.
+The 11th edition of the International Workshop on HIV Pediatrics will take place on 19-20 July 2019 at Hilton Mexico City Reforma, Av.
+Juárez 70, Colonia Centro, Centro,

 In the past decade, there has been impressive success in the prevention of mother-to-child HIV transmission.
 However, we have not eliminated the problem of pediatric HIV infection, and much work remains to be done.
 Research in pediatric, adolescent and maternal HIV infections is often a neglected area at major scientific HIV conferences, yet is critically needed to achieve an AIDS-free generation.